 You use vague, abstract language.
 If you can’t visualize what’s happening in the sentence—if it doesn’t create a picture in your mind—you’re probably telling.

 You sum up what happened.
 This typically happens at the beginning of a scene or at the end.
-Quite often, in an effort to get to the point, or “the good stuff” you summarize the scene.
+Quite often, in an effort to get to the point, or “the good stuff.”
 Or maybe you just want to wrap it up neat and tidy with a bow.
 This is a sure sign that you’re telling.

 You use too many adjectives.
-Wherever you see an adjective in your writing, look at the noun or pronoun that it modifies to make sure that you’re using them creatively and to make an impact.
+Wherever you see an adjective in your writing, look at the noun or pronoun that it modifies and you’re using them creatively and to make an impact.

 Your verb usage is weak.
-The above-mentioned adjectives are usually combined with linking verbs—verbs that connect a subject with an adjective or a noun, ie. was/were, is/are, felt, appeared, seemed.
+The above mentioned adjectives are usually combined with linking verbs—verbs that connect an a a subject with an adjective or a noun, ie. was/were, is/are, felt, appeared, seemed.
 These verbs are weak because they don’t show any action.
 Replace these with more active verbs and you should eliminate the telling language.

 You tell your reader what your character is feeling.
 When you name an emotion, you’re telling.
 This is actually the easiest one to spot and fix.
 Instead of naming emotions, use actions, thoughts, reactions, and body language to show what your character is feeling.

 These are all great ways to spot telling in your writing, but in my opinion, the easiest way to know when you’re telling?
 It’s boring.
-True, Hemingway is a beloved novelist, and he sure as fuck told us everything that happened to everyone in his books.
-So this is something that can be left to up to interpretation.
-It’s just my opinion that we don’t read fiction to be told a story, we read fiction to be entertained.
+True, Hemingway is a beloved novelist, and he sure as fuck told us everything that happened to everyone in his books so this definitely something that can be left to up to interpretation.
+It’s just my opinion that we don’t read fiction to be told a story, we fiction to be entertained.

 Having that said, there are definitely times that you should tell.